 Every housing disrepair claim is unique.
 Therefore, the compensation award you receive will depend on the severity of the disrepair and how it has affected you.
 For instance, the compensation for damaged possessions cannot be the same as compensation for personal injury.
 The compensation award can also depend on factors such as the evidence you provide and the date you first notified your landlord regarding the disrepair.

 Who Can Help with My Housing Disrepair Claim?

-A housing disrepair issues can be very distressing, but many tenants feel intimidated by the local councils and housing associations.
+A housing disrepair issues can be very distressing, but many tenants feel intimidated by the local councils and housing association disrepair.
 But you do not have to fight alone; if your landlord has been negligent in carrying out their responsibility of maintaining your rented property and this has caused you to suffer, get in touch with experienced housing disrepair solicitors to provide legal support and representation for you.

 Experienced solicitors will not only walk you through the claims process but help you face the challenges head-on to secure the justice and compensation you deserve.